Loading...

 It is recommended to have at most 8-10 mutual fund schemes in your portfolio.

 If you have too many across different categories, replacing them with a couple of flexi cap/focused funds to invest in opportunities across the market may make sense.
+To ensure there is no portfolio overlap and that your investments remain diversified, use our Portfolio Overlap Tool.

 Invest with your favourite fund manager